Everett Animal Shelter

 Description

 Everett Animal Shelter (EAS) is an open admission shelter which means we do not turn any animal away.
 We take in stray animals, owner surrender pets and animals that have been seized by law enforcement as part of cruelty/investigation cases from 16 jurisdictions.
 Often the pets that come to us have been turned away at other shelters due to space, behavior or health challenges.
 EAS does not euthanize healthy or adoptable animals for space and there are no time limits.
-The shelter's live release rate is above 90%.
 All animals are spayed or neutered, vaccinated, treated for fleas and worms and given any other care they need while they are with us.
-In 2022, our veterinarian staff performed 3247 spay and neuter surgeries and we cared for more than 3500 animals.
+In 2024, our veterinarian staff performed 3696 spay and neuter surgeries and we cared for more than 3500 lost and homeless animals.
 Your donations provide comfort, extraordinary veterinary care, special-diet food, vaccines and so much more for the cats, dogs and critters in our community who have nowhere else to turn.

-Merc needs time to heal and you can make a donation to his care, and the care of all our homeless pets, to ensure he receives the care he deserves to thrive.
+We believe Pepe is worth is the cost and time he'll need to heal.
+You can make a donation to his care, and the care of all our homeless pets, to ensure they all receive the treatment they deserve to have a second chance at life and love.

-You can make a donation to Garfield’s care, and the care of all our homeless pets, to ensure he receives the care he deserves to thrive.
+You can make a donation to Skyler’s care, and the care of all our homeless pets, to ensure they all receive the treatment they deserve to thrive.

 Organization Data